roomacarthur/escape-the-cave/README.md

 1. Fun and enjoyable, reminded me a lot of the earlier games and activities I could play when I first got a PC.

-2. I really enjoyed the fact I could play the game completely through my keyboard!
+2. I enjoyed the fact I could play the game completely through my keyboard!
 The fact I could name the axe was pretty cool.

 ## Credits